ColinCepuran/Website/content/about/index.md

 I study political attitude and identity at formation at Cornell University, where I am a Ph.D. candidate in the Government Department.
 My dissertation examines how DACA shaped the political attitudes and racial/ethnic identities of the Dreamers.

 More broadly, my work sits at the intersection of Race, Ethnicity, and Politics, Policy Studies, and American Political Development.
-Prior to my study at Cornell, I worked in local politics, consulting for multiple local races in Southwestern Michigan, and managed a State Representative's re-election campaign.
+Prior to my study at Cornell, I worked in local politics, consulting for multiple races in Southwestern Michigan, and managed a State Representative's re-election campaign.

 ![This is me][1]